mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 option was enabled by default.

-When a client executes a multi-statement query, it will be treated as if it were a DML statement and routed to the master.
-If the option is enabled, all queries after a multi-statement query will be routed to the master to guarantee a consistent session state.
+When a client executes a multi-statement query, it will be treated as if it were a DML statement and routed to the primary.
+If the option is enabled, all queries after a multi-statement query will be routed to the primary to guarantee a consistent session state.

 If the feature is disabled, queries are routed normally after a multi-statement